3D Printer Resources

 3D Printer Info

-The Library owns and operates several different 3D printer models for library programs and the 3D print service.
+Because we believe in integrating new technologies into programs and everyday life to the best of our ability, the PJFL owns and operates several different 3D printer models for library programs and our 3D printing service.

 Makerbot Replicator+